jmsell1/Dermoscopy-Work/Literature Review.md

 ### Dermoscopy Image Analysis: Overview and Future Directions

 - Brief overview of image analysis
-  - Segmentation, feature extraction, and classification
+  - Three main aspects - segmentation, feature extraction, and classification
 - Clinical exmainations have limited/unreliable accuracy
   - Makes it difficult to analyze melanoma and/or other skin cancers
 - Infrared imaging, multispectral imaging, and confocal microscopy all provide solutions to this problem